Trials and Tribble-ations: Filming and casting

 The cast and crew were enthusiastic on set, with editor Steve Tucker calling it a "giddy party".
-Behr said of the cast and crew in the episode that "They all were having fun.
+Behr said of the cast and crew in the episode: "They all were having fun.
 Just sitting on those sets, being on that bridge, it was a hoot, a real hoot."
 Deirdre L. Imershein was brought in at the last minute to play Lt.
 Watley, as she was a friend of one of the production crew and had previously appeared as a Risan pleasure girl in The Next Generation episode "Captain's Holiday".
 She was brought in because none of the actresses the producers had seen during the casting process could say the role's one line ("Deck 15") convincingly enough.
 Her involvement led to the expansion of the role into a second scene where she was revealed to possibly be Bashir's great-grandmother.

 Charlie Brill returned to film new scenes as Klingon agent Arne Darvin, while original series writer Gerrold was allowed to appear as an extra in two scenes as a crewman from the Enterprise.
-In one of those scenes he was holding an original tribble from "The Trouble with Tribbles".
+In one of those scenes, he was holding an original tribble from "The Trouble with Tribbles".
 Walter Koenig taught the DS9 actors how the consoles were operated on the Enterprise.
 Koenig later commented that he was paid eight times as much for this and the residual payment as he had been for the original episode.
 A string of other visitors came to the set during filming, including Majel Barrett and former The Next Generation producer (and TOS co-producer) Bob Justman.